 Thallium is next to mercury on the periodic table.
 Although the relativistic effects are a bit less pronounced, as shown in the first graph, the 6s2 electrons are still jealously guarded, so to speak.
 In most cases only the 6p1 electron is lost, which is why thallium salts, formerly used as rat poisons, are typically in a +1 oxidation state.
 This makes thallium the black sheep of its family.
 Other members including aluminum and gallium normally form compounds containing +3 ions.
 Interestingly, before thallium ions do their mysterious damage, they get through cell membranes by serving as K+ -impostors, thanks to their single positive charge and similar ionic radius.

-Last year, a pharmaceutical chemist who allegedly was more interested in the relativistic effects of thallium than in those of her wedding ring, sneaked a Tl compound out of her lab and poisoned her husband.
+In 2011, a pharmaceutical chemist who allegedly was more interested in the relativistic effects of thallium than in those of her wedding ring, sneaked a Tl compound out of her lab and poisoned her husband.
 She was arrested after her flight to China was delayed, not by a relativistic effect but by a snowstorm.

 For relativistic effects in Pb see Focus: Relativity Powers Your Car Battery